High-Touch Patient Experience

 But in many practices:

-Staff repeat value conversations that don’t move decisions forward
+Staff repeat value conversations that do not move decisions forward.

 Why This Matters Now